Umarwalid/low-vision-banking-webapp/README.md

 Add the ivbank folder to your xampp/htdocs folder and turn on

-[link](www.youtube.com)Sql and Apache on xampp then go to localhost/ivbank/index.html or any one you want to check
+[link](www.youtube.com) Sql and Apache on xampp then go to localhost/ivbank/index.html or any one you want to check